16 Dishwasher Maintenance Tips

+If you don’t clean your drain properly standing water in the dishwasher can accumulate making it difficult for you to go about your daily activities.
 You can start cleaning the area around the drain by collecting the biggest pieces by hand, but you may have to disassemble the drain to get to some of the smaller pieces.
 Here’s how you can do this:

 After your done with that you should clean out around the dishwasher drain and ensure that dirty water is exiting the appliance adequately so that your dishes are cleaned well.